samarthya/ad688-scratch/LEARNINGS.md

 **Key Success Factors**:

-- Used the right tool for each task (Spark vs Pandas)
+- Used unified PySpark framework for entire pipeline (consistency)
 - Prioritized interpretability alongside accuracy
 - Applied domain knowledge throughout
-- Built for production from the start
+- Built for production scalability from the start
 - Documented decisions and rationale

 **Final Learning**: "Data science is 20% models, 80% engineering - but the 20% drives business value"